Karelia – A Lesson In Humanity

 The Finns immediately counter-attacked to stop the Soviet advance on its territory.

 No sooner was the ink on the Russia-Finland treaty dry did Germany invade and occupy Norway to the east.
 Soon Germany’s blitzkrieg, despite a non-aggression pact between the two countries and thus to Stalin’s great surprise, was advancing on Russia.
+Hitler’s “Operation Barbarossa” called for massive attacks across an enormous front, all along the border north to south for 1,800 miles (2,900 km), with part of the northern flank involving an attack from Norway through northern Finland and into the Kola Peninsula and Karelia.
+The principle focus of the German forces in the north were first to secure the Russian Barents Sea ports at Murmansk and Archangel, before moving south toward Leningrad.
 Seeing an opportunity to regain Karelia, the Finns joined the German advance into Russia.
 At first that gamble succeeded, and Finns once again occupied their Karelia.
 But eventually the tide of war turned at Stalingrad, and soon it was the Russians who were advancing on the Germans, and, by default, also on the Finns.
-Both withdrew westward ahead of the steamrolling American-supplied Red Army.
+Both withdrew back westward ahead of the steamrolling American-supplied Red Army.
 Sensing catastrophe, the Finns sued for a separate peace with Russia.
 Karelia was again in Russian hands, but Finland proper was again spared Soviet occupation.
-In return, the Finns were required to turn on the Germans and force them out of Finland.
+In return, however, the Finns were required to turn on the Germans and force them out of Finland.
 The Germans were understandably chagrinned at this treasonous act by an “ally”, and instituted a scorched earth policy as they retreated westward out of Finland and then Norway.

 The combined events of the Winter War and the immediate follow-on World War II (which the Finns still call the “Continuation War”) truly devastated the country and claimed a huge portion of her young men, and the Finns were still saddled with all those Karelians in an appreciably smaller country.
 Since they had fought with the Germans against the Russians, they were required by the western allies to pay huge reparation payments to Russia, and were also barred from assistance under major American reconstruction programs like the Marshall Plan.
 So Finns once again summoned all the “sisu” they could muster to meet their obligations, alone.
 This was, after all, Finland’s own Greatest Generation.

 Even with a severe shortage of able bodied young men, they succeeded in rebuilding their country alone, took care of hundreds of thousands of Karelian refugees alone, and were the only people to actually pay off all their reparation requirements, alone.
-Finland, resurrected from the ashes of three phases of one long war, remained a free country and quietly built a rich, vibrant capitalist democracy for decades right under the nose of the big bear next door, fearful that at any moment the bear would walk in and take over.
-(There was always over 600 miles of unfenced and barely marked border between the two countries, and the world’s largest and most powerful nuclear naval base was just across that border in the far north at Murmansk, and Murmansk was always very strongly defended by the Red Army all along the border.)
+Finland, resurrected from the ashes of three phases of one long war, remained a free country and quietly built a rich, vibrant capitalist democracy for decades right under the nose of the big bear next door, ever fearful that at any moment the bear would walk in and take over.
+(There was always over 600 miles of unfenced and barely marked border between the two countries, and the world’s largest and most powerful nuclear naval base was just across that border in the far north at Murmansk.
+Adding to the tension was the fact that Murmansk was always very strongly defended by the Red Army all along the border.)
 What Finland’s Greatest Generation accomplished can only be compared to America’s Greatest Generation, and in some ways even surpassed it.
 This generation had all the “sisu” in the world.
-Some of them, including Karelians, even came to America “after the war” to join the US Army and fought in Korea; the best ended up in the Army’s Special Forces and served in Vietnam.
+Some of them, including Karelians, even came to America “after the war” to join the US Army and fought in Korea; some of the best ended up in the US Army’s Special Forces and served in Vietnam.
 (See Footnote #1.)

 The many thousands of Karelians who had fled their homes with only the belongings they could carry on their backs or on small horse-drawn carts never stopped dreaming of going home again – back to their towns, their houses, their fields, their lakes and forests, back to their beloved Karelia.
 But age was catching up with them.
-In the 1980s they starting dying, and as they died, so did their memories, their dreams.
-Those younger, who had grown up in a time of peace and bounty, unaffected by tumultuous events beyond their borders, unaware of great risks frequently taken on their behalf in the shadows, had different perspectives.
+In the 1980s they began dying, and as they died, so did their memories, their dreams.
+Those younger, who had grown up in a time of peace and bounty, unaffected by tumultuous events beyond their borders, unaware of great risks frequently taken on their behalf by others in the shadows, ignorant of how very precarious their condition had remained throughout the long and terrifying “Cold” War, had different perspectives.
+On my way out of Finland, I married the young daughter of Karelian refugees, and she accompanied me for several years of my odyssey.
+I must confess that her knowledge of and interest in such matters was no greater than for any other member of her generation of Finns.
 They had no comprehension at all of what their parents had gone through in order to offer their children so very much.
 Karelia was to them a sparsely populated region on the east side of the border that remained pretty much as it was at the end of the old wars, decaying and dying, old and unwanted, of no consequence, its soil rich with the blood of hundreds of thousands of long forgotten soldiers, now populated by new soldiers they feared while trying hard to ignore.
 The kids were all looking west, toward America and all its toys and music and wealth and fame – at all of what America’s Greatest Generation had forged for its children, who then put it all on gaudy display for the whole world to see, and envy.
+As our travels continued in far away other corners of the globe, my quiet Karelian wife quickly grew into a beautiful and rather sophisticated woman of the world, and, when she was ready, flew off on her own, leaving behind as much of the past as possible.

 In November 1989 the whole half-century long nightmare “in the background” came to a sudden and peaceful end.
-For 45 years West Berlin had been an occupied city, the freest place in all of Europe, kept that way by a US Army of Occupation, a sparkling diamond island surrounded by a sea of gray misery.
+For 45 years West Berlin had been an occupied city, the freest place in all of Europe, kept that way by a US Army of Occupation, a sparkling diamond island surrounded by a sea of gray misery 110 miles behind the “Iron Curtain”.
 I returned to my former home in Berlin to watch The Wall come down, and even to pitch in with friends from both sides in the effort.
 As I had long done elsewhere, I watched from an inside front row seat all that I and so many of my partners had worked toward for the previous 45 years finally come to fruition, a long overdue but nevertheless supremely satisfactory resolution.
 For the first and only time in my career I couldn’t hold back the tears.
 For a man who knew libraries of so many intimate details of what had gone before, it was all just too overwhelming.
-Faces of fallen friends and dead enemies all around the world played across my mind as West Berlin’s Free University and East Berlin’s Humboldt University students cheered and screamed and sang from the top of an ugly wall that had come to symbolize a century of monumental conflict and fear.
+Faces of fallen friends and dead enemies all around the world played across my mind as students from West Berlin’s Free University and East Berlin’s Humboldt University cheered and screamed and sang from the top of an ugly wall that had come to symbolize a century of monumental conflict and fear.
 A lifetime of living with the constant terror of potential nuclear Armageddon seemed to just slink away into the shadows.
 It was time to exhale.
+For the first time in a quarter of a century, I could smell the roses.

-In November 1989, the Wall came down, and many tens of millions of average people breathed their very first scent of freedom.
+In November 1989, the ugly Wall around Berlin came down, and hundreds of millions of average people in nine countries all along the “Iron Curtain”, and Russia, too, breathed their very first scent of freedom.

 Some things were worth great sacrifice.
 The small in-between Silent Generation spoke the same language as the Greatest Generation.

 But their spoiled children did not.
-They just enjoyed the fruits.
+The post-War Baby Boomers just enjoyed the fruits.

 Two years later in 1992, the new elected Russian President Boris Yeltsin visited Finland.
 During the visit Yeltsin, who had not yet begun drinking so heavily, stated flat out that Stalin had taken Karelia from Finland.
 He also signed a new and far less oppressive treaty between Finland and Russia and promised to open up secret archives.
-The symbolic climax of the visit came when he laid a wreath at the tomb of Finland’s Unknown Soldier, the first Russian leader to do so.
+I stood far off to the side as the symbolic climax of the visit came when he laid a wreath at the tomb of Finland’s Unknown Soldier, the first Russian leader to do so.
 During that visit, Yeltsin also offered to return Karelia to Finland, an offer that caught the Finnish government completely off guard.

-But Finland was now in the hands of a new generation, a contemporary American-style generation.
+Finland was now in the hands of a new generation, a contemporary American-style generation.
+With limited vision, they had not anticipated the possibility.
 Unprepared for Yeltsin’s offer, they were unprepared to discuss it, and most especially in public.
 The Russians were shocked; fully expecting the matter to be raised by the Finns, they had even done preliminary work on a negotiating position in preparation.
-But, even though there had always been quietly vocal Karelian interest groups in Finland, it appeared that the Finnish leadership had never even given the topic much consideration.
-(The Karelian groups had suggested that Finland offer to remain outside “NATO” as an inducement to regain Karelia, but the Finnish government had long ignored the Karelians.)
+(Russia probably would have retained sizeable chunks in the south to provide a defensible area around Leningrad and in the north to do the same for Murmansk; both are significant Russian naval bases.
+Still, major portions of Karelia around Lake Ladoga would once again have been Finland’s.)
+But, even though there had always been in Finland quietly vocal Karelian interest groups, it appeared that the Finnish leadership had never even given the topic much consideration at all.
+(The Karelian groups had suggested that Finland offer to remain outside “NATO” as an inducement to regain Karelia, but the Finnish government had long ignored the Karelians and had little or no interest in joining “NATO”, with all its inherent costs and obligations, anyway.)

-And suddenly before the Finnish leadership stood a huge potential bill, a bill that did not involve “me”.
-Not only did Russia, then rapidly disintegrating and in desperate need of foreign cash, have a price tag on Karelia, but the cost of rebuilding a region that had suffered abject neglect for over a half century would have been formidable indeed.
-The Finnish government essentially put a lid on the whole subject, even denying that an offer had even been made.
+And there suddenly before the Finnish leadership stood a huge potential bill, a bill that did not benefit “me”.
+Not only did Russia, then rapidly disintegrating and in desperate need of foreign cash, have a price tag for Karelia, but the cost of rebuilding a region that had suffered abject neglect for over a half century would have been formidable indeed.
+The Finnish government essentially put a lid on the whole subject, even denying that a Russian offer had even been made.
 The government leadership never offered an explanation of why they had not raised the issue with the Russians themselves.

 And, even if such an offer had been made, the costs were just too high for Finland to bear.

-We are talking here about money, and money presented only as a beginning figure for negotiation, a figure, given the circumstances, that could easily have been considerably lowered.
+We are talking here about money, and money presented only as a beginning figure for negotiation, a figure, given the circumstances, that could easily have been considerably lowered through adept bargaining.
 After all, Karelia now not only represented a potential cost to Finland, but a potential cost to a very hard-strapped Russia, too, depending on which country had ownership.
 The primary way that Russia was seeking to keep its head above water, to avoid its total disintegration, was rapid and massive exploitation of its huge oil and gas resources.
-In order to get those resources to the Baltic, it would be necessary for them to transit Karelia.
-All this took time, and money.
+In order to get those resources to the Baltic for onward shipment, it would be necessary for them to transit Karelia.
+All of this took time, and money.

 The Finnish government never picked up the Yeltsin offer, even steadily sought to deny it, to put the whole topic under the carpet, out of sight, out of mind.
 This dismissive denial continues today.
-And, quite naturally, the Russian position subsequently has undergone considerable back-peddling as their situation has improved; it seems the window of opportunity for Finland has now closed.
-(The same is true of the golden once-in-a-century window that opened for America to forge a meaningful and highly useful partnership with Russia for the coming century; Americans instead continued to rely on thinking done for them by their fathers — for a world now gone, for the past century.
-And they have paid a heavy price ever since.)
+And, quite naturally, the Russian position subsequently has undergone considerable back-peddling as their situation has gradually improved; it seems the window of opportunity for Finland has now closed.
+(The same is true of the golden once-in-a-century window that opened for America to forge a meaningful and highly useful partnership with Russia for the coming century; America’s Baby Boomers instead continued to rely on thinking done for them by their fathers — for a world now gone — for the past century.
+And they have paid a very heavy price ever since.)

 Russia in the intervening years has not disintegrated.
 Out of the collapse eventually rose a firm leader, a man who knew and understood both the West and Russia, a strong man not so unlike the very long line of powerful Russian rulers that Russians understood and admired, a man who placed “Mother Russia” above all else.
 To the vast majority of Russians, Mother Russia is the hallowed Everything, more important than even themselves.
 Putin chose the only path available to Mother Russia and regained control over those natural resources that had been sold off to foreigners in the desperate and dysfunctional years immediately following the fall of Soviet communism.
 He has thrown all he could into developing those and additional resources, and into shipping them to market as fast as possible.